tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The client-facing server computes ClientHelloInner by reversing this process.
 First it makes a copy of EncodedClientHelloInner and copies the legacy_session_id field from ClientHelloOuter.
-It then looks for an "outer_extensions" extension.
+It then looks for an "ech_outer_extensions" extension.
 If found, it replaces the extension with the corresponding sequence of extensions in the ClientHelloOuter.
 If any referenced extensions are missing or if "encrypted_client_hello" appears in the list, the server MUST abort the connection with an "illegal_parameter" alert.

-The "outer_extensions" extension is only used for compressing the ClientHelloInner.
+The "ech_outer_extensions" extension is only used for compressing the ClientHelloInner.
 It MUST NOT be sent in either ClientHelloOuter or ClientHelloInner.